Amutheezan/amutheezan.github.io/dengAI.md

 #### **Warning !**

 This is a short descriptive post based on our project done for CS4642 Module, Data Mining, and Information Retrieval.
-These particular wordings are my own words and thus it doesn't be exact same of what I have submitted as final :)
+These particular wordings are my own words and thus it doesn't be exact same of what I have submitted as final :relaxed:.

 ## **Background to data-mining Task**